 Holsters with retention may have some compatibility issues with Glock clone models that enhance the trigger guard or width of the slide and/or frame.
 In general, however, Glock clone handguns can use the same magazines and holsters as OEM Glock pistols.
 Safariland Duty Rated holsters may have compatibility issues with Glock clones.
 Safariland lists the fits that have been tested for retention on the product pages.
 Other clones may fit, but they have not been tested.

 For example, the Safariland 7360RDS holster works with Glock 17/19/34 handguns and accommodates a light and optic.
 The BUL Armory AXE (G19 clone) fits well in the 7360RDS but has not been put through Safariland’s testing.
-The PSA, Anderson Arms, and BUL Armory Glock clones will all fit in the Safariland 6005 duty holster, but have not been tested.
+The PSA, Anderson Arms, and BUL Armory Glock clones will all fit in the Safariland 6005 holster, but have not been tested.

 Glock continues to set the standard that other firearms manufacturers, holsters, magazines, and gun parts companies follow.
 There are reasons to own both a Glock OEM and a Glock clone, depending on the needs of the buyer.
-A tactical Glock 19, for example, could be a Glock 19X, Glock 19 MOS, or a Glock clone from several companies that offer removable optic plates and picatinny rails for tac-lights.
+A tactical Glock 19, for example, could be a Glock 19X, Glock 19 MOS, or a Glock clone from several companies that offer removable optic plates and Picatinny rails for tac-lights.